JRL-CARI-CNR-UNIBS/graph_core/docs/tutorial/tutorial_intro.md

 ## Tutorials
-This tutorial quickly explains how to compute a path using `graph_core`.
-However, since `graph_core` does not handle scene management, you are likely interested to use it in combination with ROS and Moveit for collision checking.
-[Here](https://github.com/JRL-CARI-CNR-UNIBS/graph_ros_tests) there are some test exaples on using `graph_core` relying on MoveIt for collision checking and planning scene management.
-Furthermore, [this package](https://github.com/JRL-CARI-CNR-UNIBS/graph_display) provide tools to display paths, nodes and trees on Rviz.
+This tutorial provides a concise guide on computing paths using `graph_core`.
+While `graph_core` alone does not handle scene management, it is often combined with ROS and MoveIt to enable collision checking and planning scene management.
+For practical examples of integrating `graph_core` with MoveIt for these purposes, you can refer to [these test examples](https://github.com/JRL-CARI-CNR-UNIBS/graph_ros_tests).
+Additionally, [this package](https://github.com/JRL-CARI-CNR-UNIBS/graph_display) offers tools to visualize paths, nodes, and trees within Rviz, enhancing your ability to work with and debug complex algorithms.

 ### Compute a path
-[This tutorial](https://github.com/JRL-CARI-CNR-UNIBS/graph_core/tree/master/docs/tutorial1.cpp) quickly explains how to use `graph_core` to compute a path.
-As previously said, `graph_core` itself does not handle collision checking, so we will use a foo collision checker in the example.
-Below the explainations of the main steps.
+[This tutorial](https://github.com/JRL-CARI-CNR-UNIBS/graph_core/tree/master/docs/tutorial1.cpp) provides a quick overview of how to use `graph_core` to compute a path.
+As mentioned earlier, `graph_core` does not handle collision checking, so this example uses foo collision checker.
+Below are explanations of the main steps involved.

 1. Include the headers.
 The [structure](https://github.com/JRL-CARI-CNR-UNIBS/graph_core/tree/master/graph_core/include/graph_core) of `graph_core` is quite simple and intuitive.
-Here we need to include a path planning algoritm (e.g., rrt) and all the other things it need, e.g. a sampler, a cost function and the foo collision checker.
+Here we need to include a path planning algoritm (e.g., RRT) and all the other things it needs: a sampler, a cost function and the foo collision checker.

 ```cpp
 // Graph core required headers